ChengYuan-CY/LVI/.github/pull_request_template.md

 -
 -

-@mentions of the person or team responsible for reviewing proposed changes. @cheng.yuan
+@xx (mentions of the person or team responsible for reviewing proposed changes. for e.g, @cheng.yuan)